 There are many more factors that come into play when choosing a compression ratio and one type of engine can be quite different to another.

 We have a particular component here which divides the tuning fraternity down the middle, some people believe a drain pipe exhaust system (3.5-4.5”) is the way to power nirvana, where as there is a camp that believes in a well-made average size (2.5-3.0”) with flowing mandrel bends will be of more benefit, we tend to sit in the later camp for a couple of reasons.

 The engine/turbo combination on any vehicle was never designed to run with a 4” ‘drainpipe’ exhaust with one straight through box at the back.

-These big exhausts often have very detrimental effect on the turbocharger, the turbo oil seal system is designed to run as a pressure differential seal and the lack of back pressure is one of the first reasons a turbocharger leaks oil (smokes at idle and on overrun).
+These big exhausts often have very detrimental effects on the turbocharger, the turbo oil seal system is designed to run as a pressure differential seal and the lack of back pressure is one of the first reasons a turbocharger leaks oil (smokes at idle and on overrun).
 How many turbo cars do you see with 4” exhausts smoking at the traffic lights?

-The best method again will be down budget, but don't let this final and most important part of the tuning process become the common "close enough is good enough" fix, after all you have spent a lot of money to get to this point why wreck all the good work with a poor state of tune!
+The best method again will be down to budget, but don’t let this final and most important part of the tuning process become the common “close enough is good enough” fix, after all you have spent a lot of money to get to this point why wreck all the good work with a poor state of tune!